OpenAPITools/openapi-generator/README.md

 The `.swagger-codegen-ignore` file must exist in the root of the output directory.

+Upon first code generation, you may also pass the CLI option `--ignore-file-override=/path/to/ignore_file` for greater control over generated outputs.
+Note that this is a complete override, and will override the `.swagger-codegen-ignore` file in an output directory when regenerating code.

+Editor support for `.swagger-codegen-ignore` files is available in IntelliJ via the [.ignore plugin](https://plugins.jetbrains.com/plugin/7495--ignore).

 ### Customizing the generator

 There are different aspects of customizing the code generator beyond just creating or modifying templates.
 Each language has a supporting configuration file to handle different type mappings, etc: